 - Technical support (if needed).

-In this article, we tried to answer the question of what constitutes the app development costs, why they can vary, and how we make an estimate.
+In this article, we tried to answer the questions of how much do apps cost, what constitutes the app development costs, why they can vary, and how we make an estimate.
 Let yourself see your app as an opportunity, regard every dollar as an investment.
 If you have an idea, reach us, and we’ll do our best to make this investment worthwhile.

 P.S.
 Don’t conceal your budget